barorif/Ellie/01 - Introduction.md

     OVFLO:
           ...

 One less statement, simpler logic, and, as it happens, we no longer need the label `OVFLO`.
 The lesson?
 Don't branch around branches: turn relational tests around if it makes the program easier to understand.
+We wil soon see a Fortran example of exactly the same failing, which brings up an important point: although details vary from language to language, *the principles of style are the same*.
+Branching around branches is confusing in any language.
+So even though you program in Cobol or Basic or assembly language or whatever, the guidelines you find here still apply.

+It might seem that we're making a great fuss about a little thing in this last example.
+After all, it's still pretty obvious what the code says.
+The trouble is, although any single weakness causes no great harm, the cumulative effect of several confusing statements is code that is simply unintelligible.

+Our next example is somewhat larger:

+_The following is a typical program to evaluate the square root (`B`) of a number (`X`):_

+      READ (5,1)X
+    1 FORMAT(F10.5)
+      A=X/2
+    2 B=(X/A+A)/2
+      C=B-A
+      IF(C.LT.0)C=-C
+      IF(C.LT.10.E-6)GOTO 3
+      A=B
+      GOTO 2
+    3 WRITE(6,1)B
+      STOP
+      END

+Because it is bigger, we can study it on several levels and learn something from each.